Video VLMs as Judges on Waymo's E2E Driving Set: A First-Principles Walkthrough

 What this means: the model is consistent, but consistently uncertain

 Putting those together: all 3 judges are consistent across phrasings (low EU), but Cosmos and Molmo are individually uncertain (high AU); Video-LLaVA is individually narrow (low AU) and consistently narrow across phrasings (low EU) — i.e., consistently confidently-wrong.
-This corroborates the Phase 4 finding (VL was 95% confident at 10% accuracy) through a completely different lens: VL’s narrowness is not an artifact of greedy decoding, and it is not paraphrasing-sensitive — the model just locks in.
+This corroborates the Analysis 2 finding (VL was 95% confident at 10% accuracy) through a completely different lens: VL’s narrowness is not an argmax artifact, and it is not paraphrasing-sensitive — the model just locks in.

 Per-cluster picture